 Using Indian Rupee Currency Symbol in Windows 7

 Install this update.
 The system will require a restart after the install.
-Once you have installed this, now go to Control Panel > Region and Language > Keyboards and languages tab.
-Click on ‘Change Keyboards…’ and under ‘General’ tab, click on ‘Add…’ and tick India under English (India ), you can also find this under English (United States) Keyboards.
+Once you have installed this, go to Control Panel > Region and Language > Keyboards and languages tab.
+Click on ‘Change Keyboards…’ and under the ‘General’ tab, click on ‘Add…’ and tick India under English (India ); you can also find this under English (United States) Keyboards.

 Once done, you can see it listed under Installed Services.
-And also you can see it in the system tray.
+And also, you can see it in the system tray.

 On some new keyboards, they have the Rupee symbol printed on the key, just like $.
 Else in earlier keyboards, look for the key which has $ & 4 on it.
-I noticed that I had to use the Ctrl+Alt keys present on the right side of the space bar.
-It however worked for both sides, when using in Word or Notepad.
+I noticed that I had to use the Ctrl+Alt keys present on the right side of the space bar in some applications.
+It, however, worked for both sides when using Word or Notepad.
 So this is how the Indian Rupee Currency Symbol is typed in Windows 7.

 How can I type the Indian rupee symbol in Mobile?

 Similar to Windows, you will need to install the English(India) language on your smartphone.
 Once installed, long press on the spacebar of the keyboard to change the language.
 As soon as you switch to English India, the dollar sign on the keyboard will be replaced with the Indian Rupee sign.